-A building or land shall be used only for the following purposesprincipal uses and structures: Detailed limitations and standards for these uses may be found in Article III, Section 1.
+A building or land shall be used only for the following purposes: Detailed limitations and standards for these uses may be found in Article III, Section 1.

-- 1. Adaptive reuse of historic structures for any permitted principal use - 1.2.
-Detached single family dwellings - 2.3.
-Two-family dwellings - 3.4.
-Townhouses, subject to site plan review - 4.5.
-Multi-family dwellings, subject to site plan review - 5.6.
-Rooming, boarding, and lodging houses - 6.7.
-Automobile service stations, not including automobile repair, subject to site plan review - 7.8.
-Boat docks, piers (open or covered), and wharves, commercial, - 8.9.
-Boat rental, sales, supplies, instruction, and other services customarily associated with a full service marina - 9.10.
+- 1. Detached single family dwellings - 2.
+Two-family dwellings - 3.
+Townhouses, subject to site plan review - 4.
+Multi-family dwellings, subject to site plan review - 5.
+Rooming, boarding, and lodging houses - 6.
+Automobile service stations, not including automobile repair, subject to site plan review - 7.
+Boat docks, piers (open or covered), and wharves, commercial, - 8.
+Boat rental, sales, supplies, instruction, and other services customarily associated with a full service marina - 9.
 Houses of worship.
-New construction shall be subject to site plan review. - 10.11.
-Financial institutions, subject to site plan review - 11.12.
-Fire and rescue stations, subject to site plan review - 12.13.
-Funeral homes, subject to site plan review
+New construction shall be subject to site plan review. - 10.
+Financial institutions, subject to site plan review - 11.
+Fire and rescue stations, subject to site plan review - 12.
+Funeral homes, subject to site plan review - 13.
+Home and business services such as grounds care, janitorial, exterminators, landscaping, and other repair and maintenance services, but not septic tank maintenance, subject to site plan review

-- 13.14.
-Home and business services such as grounds care, janitorial, exterminators, landscaping, and other repair and maintenance services, but not septic tank maintenance, subject to site plan review - 14.15.
-Hotels and motels, subject to site plan review - 15.16.
-Country inns, subject to site plan review - 16.17.
-Indoor movie theaters, playhouses, and dinner theaters, subject to site plan review - 17-18.
-Offices administrative, business, sales, and professional, subject to site plan review - 19.
-Cottage industries, tradesmen and artisan shops - 18.20.
-Marinas, subject to site plan review - 19.21.
-Personal wireless facilities collocated - 20.22.
-Public uses, buildings, and utilities. - 21.23.
-Restaurants without drive through facilities, subject to site plan review - 22.24.
-Retail business, supplying on the premises, household goods, new automobile parts, agricultural supplies and commodities, sporting goods, business machinery sales and rental, and the like - 23.25.
-Recreational uses, indoor, commercial, i.e. game courts, swimming pools, and other like recreational facilities, but not including golf courses, subject to site plan review - 24.26.
+- 14. Hotels and motels, subject to site plan review - 15.
+Country inns, subject to site plan review - 16.
+Indoor movie theaters, playhouses, and dinner theaters, subject to site plan review - 17.
+Offices administrative, business, sales, and professional, subject to site plan review - 18.
+Marinas, subject to site plan review - 19.
+Personal wireless facilities collocated - 20.
+Public uses, buildings, and utilities. - 21.
+Restaurants without drive through facilities, subject to site plan review - 22.
+Retail business, supplying on the premises, household goods, new automobile parts, agricultural supplies and commodities, sporting goods, business machinery sales and rental, and the like - 23.
+Recreational uses, indoor, commercial, i.e. game courts, swimming pools, and other like recreational facilities, but not including golf courses, subject to site plan review - 24.
 Personal service establishments which perform services on the premises for persons residing in adjacent residential areas, such as shoe repair, dry cleaners, tailors, Laundromats, beauty parlors, barber shops, and the like.